MarcT0K/marct0k.github.io/content/posts/mastodon-vs-bluesky.md

 ## Decentralization washing

 First, there is obviously the decentralization.
 You can find many Mastodon advocates dissecting its pseudo-decentraliztion, so I won't do it.
 In short, Bluesky protocol decentralizes some features, but not all of them (e.g., the identity management).
-Moreover, Bluesky has enforced many policies to prevent a really decentralization (e.g., only servers with tiny userbase can connect to Bluesky).
-All these elements created one clear thing: **Bluesky is a decentralized social media with a single server**.
-In comparison the Fediverse has currently nearly 30K servers; this is real decentralization.
+Bluesky is a decentralized social media with a single server, while the Fediverse currently has 30K servers; this is real decentralization.

-I read multiple times that Bluesky is "billionaire-proof" because it can be redeployed if ever a billionaire tries to take over.
-Indeed, Bluesky publishes most of its code in open-source.
+Bluesky publishes most of its code in open-source to make it "easy" to redeploy in case of "Musk-like" problem.
 Open-source is important, but it is no longer sufficient in the Tech regulation.
 Big Tech companies are the many contributors to open-source (think about Microsoft with GitHub).
 Thus, we need more than just an open-source system.
 Big Tech companies manage to keep their audience captive, because massive user migration is hard to trigger (see Twitter/X).
 Thus, being able to redeploy a social media does not prevent this social media from keeping millions of people in its toxic environment.

 What is missing then? **An open governence**.
 I am not satisfied by the semi-centralized architecture of Bluesky, but it also facilitates some operations.
 Thus, it could be acceptable.
 For example, Wikipedia is centralized and nobody can contest its success.
 However, to make such a system a success, you need an open governance.
 I cannot trust a company based in the US to handle properly my digital space.
 Thus, if your technology is semi-centralized, **decentralize at least the governance**.

 ## What about the "Nazi problem"?

 To judge the governance of a system, I think the "Nazi problem" is the best manner.
-The "Nazi problem" could be formulated as follows: you leave in a peacefully digital place with like-minded people, and suddenly, a nazi arrives.
+The "Nazi problem" could be formulated as follows: you live in a peacefully digital place with like-minded people, and suddenly, a Nazi arrives.
 What happens?
 Do you ban the Nazi?
 Do you isolate them?
 Do you let them talk?

-Fediverse has some clear and decentralized answers.
-For example, the now independent social media Gab started as a Mastodon server.
-Since Gab was populated by toxic far-right activists, all the other Mastodon servers blocked the server and isolated these far-right activists.
+THe Fediverse has some clear and decentralized answers.
+For example, the far-right social media Gab started as a Mastodon server.
+All the other Mastodon servers blocked the server and isolated these far-right activists.

 I really wonder how it would happen in Bluesky.
-For now, Bluesky is populated by a lot of journalists and left-leaning people.
+For now, Bluesky is populated by a lot of journalists and progressist people.
 The population (like in Mastodon) is quite uniform.
 However, how would they deal with massive arrivals of far-right activists?
 More generally, how do they handle harmful content?
 Considering the semi-centralized architecture of Bluesky, I feel like they have to handle (at least partially) the moderation centrally.
 For example, they need to remove illegal content such as CSAM.

 This semi-centralized governance is more efficient than Mastodon's governance, but it has a drawback: who decides what is illegal?
 What if the governance in 5 years decides that it is unacceptable to talk about politics?
 I am really not a Bluesky expert, and I am sure that they provide some safeguards.
 However, their semi-centralized architecture must enable some centralized censorship if needed.
 The sole existence of such things is toxic for social media used all across the globe.
-As what we have seen in Big Tech social media, they could impose US social norms.

-Be careful, I don't ask for a social media respecting EU social norms… it would be similarly problematic.
-I ask for a social media where every one can have a digital space respecting its personal social norms.
+Like what we have seen in Big Tech social media, they could impose US social norms.
+I ask for a social media where every one can have a digital space respecting its personal values.
 This is one of the main selling point of Mastodon: each server has its own editorial/moderation rules.
-There is no central actor to corrupt to influence the whole Mastodon network.
+There is no central actor who can influence the whole network.

 ## A problematic absence of business model

 Finally, all this Bluesky phenomenon looks like a "decentralization" washing for me: it sounds nice, even if they do not really do it.
-I believe the founders have good intentions, but they are supported by venture capitalists whose intentions are clear: profits.
-Bluesky could simply be a novel manner to make surveillance capitalism acceptable.
+I believe the founders have good intentions, but they are supported by venture capitalists whose **intentions are clear: profits**.
+Bluesky could be a novel manner to make surveillance capitalism acceptable.
 As long as they do not find a healthy business model, I will not believe that they can be the future of **healthy** social media.

 They have no real source of income.
-One day or another, the VCs will ask for profit and force the necessary changes.
-The fact that Bluesky is not fully decentralized looks like a way to keep control on the network... and to make profit from it, if needed.
+One day or another, the VCs will force the profitable changes.
+The fact that Bluesky is not fully decentralized looks like a way to keep control on the network... and to make profit from it.
 On the contrary, the low investments of VCs in the Fediverse (despite its 10M users and 30K servers) is a sign that the Fediverse could be "surveillance-capitalism-proof".

 # Social media is MUCH MORE than microblogging